 California Regulations for Scattering Ashes

 We receive many questions from families about the rules related to scattering ashes of a loved one or pet in California.
 This can include a special place outdoors, on private property, in state or national parks, in the ocean, or in lakes or rivers, among other places.
 In this guide, we include useful information about storing and scattering ashes in California.
-In addition, we also provide important information related to dignified and uplifting memorial options that you can do for a loved one!
+In addition, we also provide important information related to dignified and uplifting memorial ideas and options that you can do for a loved one!

 State laws exist in California related to storing and scattering ashes, which are fairly straightforward and easy to follow.
 According to California law, ashes may be scattered by employees at a licensed cemetery, crematory, registered cremated remains disposers, funeral establishment staff members, family members of the deceased, or any person who has the right to control the disposition of the remains or their designee as long as that person does not dispose of more than ten sets of remains in any calendar year.
 People are permitted to scatter in California where no local prohibition exists and with written permission of the governing agency or property owner (if it’s not property you own).
 In addition, the ashes, once scattered, must not be distinguishable to the public.